ethereum/portal-network-specs/ping-payload-extensions/extensions/type-0.md

 # Capabilities Payload

-Any network can only have Portal client can only every have 500 extensions enabled per Portal sub-networks.
+Portal clients can only have max 500 extensions enabled per sub-network.

-This payload provides a list of u16's each u16 provide in the list corresponds to an an enabled extension type.
+This payload provides a list of u16's each u16 provide in the list corresponds to an enabled extension type.

 Ping and Pong Payload
 ```python